MexbaliaMX/ConnectIoT-Platform/Examples/Eden/EDEN.md

                 print('Device and Registry deleted!')
                 break
 ```
-If everything is connected right youshould see something like this on the terminal.
+If everything is connected right you should see something like this on the terminal.

 <center>